Leona Maguire: 2022

-2023
+2023–2024

-On 18 June, Maguire achieved her second victory on the LPGA Tour, the first Irish woman to do so, by winning the Meijer LPGA Classic.
+On 18 June 2023, Maguire achieved her second victory on the LPGA Tour, by winning the Meijer LPGA Classic.
 The following week, she held the overnight lead after both the second and third rounds of the 2023 Women's PGA Championship.
-She finished the tournament four strokes behind the winner, in a tie for 11th place, but the result was enough to elevate her to a career high of 10th in the world rankings, becoming the first Irish woman to break into the top-ten.
-On 29 October Maguire passed the $4 million mark for career earnings on the LPGA Tour.
-Her total on-course earnings for the year (apart from sponsorship etc.) was $1.37 million.
-On 12 December Maguire won the Irish Women's Professional Golfer of The Year award.
-Maguire had eight top-10 finishes in all competitions worldwide in 2023, placing 1st, 3rd, 4th, 6th (two times), 7th (two times) and 9th.
-She finished the season in the top-3 on the LET awards list for scrambling.
+The result was enough to elevate her to a career high of 10th in the world rankings, becoming the first Irish woman to break into the top-ten.
+On 29 October, Maguire passed the $4 million mark for career earnings on the LPGA Tour.
+Her total on-course earnings for the year was $1.37 million.
+Maguire had eight top-10 finishes in all competitions worldwide in 2023.

-2024

-On 7 April, Maguire reached the final of the T-Mobile Match Play at Shadow Creek Golf Course, Las Vegas where she lost, 4 and 3, to Nelly Korda.
-She won $187,584.
-On 5 July she became the first Irish woman to win on the Ladies European Tour.
-She won $75,000 at the Aramco Team Series event in Centurion Club, Hemel Hempstead, England, leading through all three rounds with scores of 66, 72, 73.
-On 19 December she was conferred with an honorary doctorate in science by the Ulster University, Belfast, Northern Ireland.
+On 7 April 2024, Maguire reached the final of the T-Mobile Match Play at Shadow Creek Golf Course, Las Vegas where she lost, 4 and 3, to Nelly Korda.
+On 5 July, she became the first Irish woman to win on the Ladies European Tour.
+She won the Aramco Team Series event in Centurion Club, Hemel Hempstead, England, leading through all three rounds.

+2025–2026

+In the 2025 season, Maguire passed the $5 million mark for career earnings on the LPGA Tour.

+During the 2026 Solheim Cup, Maguire broke the all-time record for the fastest player to reach 10 wins in the competition's history, doing so in her 14th match.
+Her 100% career win record in the singles ended, following a defeat by Lauren Coughlin, but Europe regained the trophy from the United States.

+Awards, honors

+In 2008 she won the Irish Women's Amateur Golfer of The Year award, the youngest ever winner aged just 14.
+In 2011 she won the award for the second time. and in 2015 and 2016 for the third and fourth time.
+In 2017 she won the award for the fifth time, equalling the all-time record held by Claire Hourihane.

+She won the 2015 Annika Award for the best golfer of the year in American college women's golf.

+In 2015, Maguire was awarded the Mark H. McCormack Medal given annually to the number-one-ranked female amateur player in the world.
+She repeated that feat in 2016 and 2017.

+In 2015, she was the winner of Golfweek's National Player of the Year.

+In 2016 Maguire was awarded the European Ladies' Amateur Golf Ranking's gold medal for the second successive year.

+On 23 May 2017, Maguire was named the USA Women's Golf Coaches Association (WGCA) National Player of the Year for the second time in three years and became just the fifth player in history to win the award multiple times.

+In 2023 Maguire won the Irish Women's Professional Golfer of The Year award.

+On 9 December 2024 she was inducted into the Women's Golf Coaches Association (WGCA) Players Hall of Fame, the first Irish golfer to be so honored.

+On 19 December 2024, she was conferred with an honorary doctorate in science by the Ulster University, Belfast, Northern Ireland.